1. Go away!

 Copy !req

-urgent presence on pain of death.
+your urgent presence, on pain of death!

 Copy !req